TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 6) Diagnosing issues with Relays
 7) Communication between Plugins
 8) Using the Rules Engine
+9) Adding a local node to your mesh
-9) Creating an installer for the Solution
+10) Creating an installer for the Solution
-10) Publishing the installer to the WinGet Depot
+11) Publishing the installer to the WinGet Depot
-11) Customizing the NMI Skin
+12) Customizing the NMI Skin
-12) Securing the Host using SSL
+13) Securing the Host using SSL

 ## Getting Visual Studio Ready